Brazil hammers 10-man Tunisia 5-1; banana thrown at Brazilian players

 Flamengo forward Pedro, the biggest sensation in the Brazilian league this season, came on and netted the fifth with a superb first-time shot from the edge of the box in the 74th.

 Brazil will open its World Cup campaign against Serbia on Nov.
-24 and also face Switzerland and Cameroon in Group G.
+24 and also faces Switzerland and Cameroon in Group G.